 The marriage contract documents are recorded with the Masjid (Mosque) and registered with local Government, thus fulfilling the civil obligations of the marriage.
 Without this, the marriage would not be recognized under the law of the country you reside and the legal rights of the spouse, such as inheritance, couples and later their children rights would not be valid.

-(You will note that it is not essential to have the couple present in the same room during Nikah, just so long as the Wali and the Witnesses are there and have witnessed everything and the bride has given her consent and permission.
+(You will note that it is not essential to have the couple present in the same room during Nikah ceremony, just so long as the Wali and the Witnesses are there and have witnessed everything and the bride has given her consent and permission.
 She may remain silent….
 Meaning it’s a Yes!
 She accepts.

-Announcement of the Nikah
+Announcement of the Nikah Ceremony

 However, despite being a religious ceremony, the Nikah does not need to take place in a masjid.
 That is a matter of personal choice.
 However, you will be required to hold a separate civil ceremony.
-Sometimes, men and women sit separately at the Nikah.
+Sometimes, men and women sit separately at the Nikah ceremony.
 They may be in a separate room or there may be a partition between them.
 Again, this is a matter of preference.

 Sermon